mauriora/Utils-SPFx-Controls-React/README.md

 ### Form and Fields

-A property value is always passed as item and property name.
-This enables statemanagement.
-Info contains field information like Displayname.
+A property is always passed as `item` and `property`-name, to enable statemanagement. `info` contains field information like displayname and description.

 ```typescript
     return <TextField